Table of Contents

 Great communication begins with connection.

 Inconsistent messaging can result in confusion and distrust whereas a proactive, unified, and consistent communication style helps transmit trust.
-Both administrators and teachers should communicate in a consistent way according to the school’s communication plan.
-In the communication plan, think of creative ways to reach out to parents to increase volunteering rates, engagement in parent groups, and school events to connect.
+Both administrators and teachers should communicate in a consistent way according to the school’s communication plan that may follow the recommendations put forward by the school’s family engagement committee.

 #4: A bonus “C” is Courteous